nielgreeff/cleaning_data/README.md

 and write this out to a file as well

 Please note that most systems are Windows, so this will download the code asif this platform is Windows.
-If you're using Linux / Mac OS , please change the line downloading the data (line 56) todownload.file(fileURL, filename, method="curl")
+If you're using Linux / Mac OS , please change the line downloading the data (line 56) to download.file(fileURL, filename, method="curl")